2025 Hinchinbrook state by-election: Katter's Australian

 On 8 October 2025, the KAP announced its candidate would be Mark Molachino, a former deputy mayor of Townsville who served as the councillor for Division 4 from 2016 until losing his seat in 2024.
 Molachino was previously a member of the Labor Party.
 The People First Party has endorsed Molachino.

 Dametto resigned from the KAP to contest the mayoral by-election as an independent.
 He has not endorsed a candidate in the Hinchinbrook by-election, saying "I don't really care if it's Katter that holds that seat afterwards, or the LNP or Labor Party, who knows, independent".
+However, Dametto confirmed on 21 November 2025 that he would vote for the KAP.

 Liberal National

 Wayde Chiesa, the former Regional Development Australia (RDA) Townsville and North West Queensland CEO, was preselected as the Liberal National Party (LNP) candidate on 14 October 2025.

 Labor

 The Labor Party confirmed on 14 October 2025 that it would contest the by-election.
 On 3 November 2025, it announced former Townsville councillor Maurie Soars would be its candidate.